 According to Alimentarium, the earliest evidence of fish farming dates back to before 1000 BCE.
 Many historical accounts note that men and women often worked, and continue to work, in tandem with complementary roles as part of a team.

-Despite being often restricted or controlled, women have made big strides in the aquaculture industry as both labourers and managers of production processes.
+Women have made big strides in the aquaculture industry as both labourers and managers of production processes.

 What’s to Come?